Continuity of the spatial gradient of weak solutions to very singular parabolic equations involving the one-Laplacian: Local gradient bounds

 \subsection{Preliminary}

-For $p$-harmonic flows with $\frac{n+2}{2n}<p<\infty$, local gradient bounds are proved in \cite{MR743967} by De Giorgi's truncation (see also \cite[Chapter VIII]{MR1230384}).
+For $p$-harmonic flows with $p_{\mathrm c}<p<\infty$, local gradient bounds are proved in \cite{MR743967} by De Giorgi's truncation (see also \cite[Chapter VIII]{MR1230384}).
 Another proof that is fully based on Moser's iteration is given by \cite[\S 4]{BDLS}.
 However, the method in \cite[\S 4]{BDLS} will not work in our problem, since the test functions therein may intersect with a facet of a solution.
 Here we note that our problem can be seen as uniformly parabolic when a spatial gradient does not vanish.
-With this in mind, we carefully choose test functions supported in the place

-for some constant $k\ge 1$.
+With this in mind, we carefully choose test functions supported in the place \(D_{k}\coloneqq \{(x,\,t)\in Q_{R}\mid \lvert \nabla u_{\varepsilon}(x,\,t)\rvert>k\}\) for some constant $k\ge 1$.
 This type of strategy can be found in various elliptic problems whose uniform ellipticity may break on some degenerate regions (see e.g., \cite{MR4078712}, \cite{MR2733227}, \cite{MR1925022}, \cite{MR4201656}).
 Among these papers, our proof, based on Moser's iteration, is substantially a modification of \cite{MR4201656}.
+It is worth mentioning that local gradient bounds for a $p$-Poisson flow are discussed in \cite{MR2916967}, provided $f$ is in the Lorentz space $L(n+2,\,1)$, which is properly larger than $L^{q}$ with $q\in(n+2,\,\infty)$.